Noah-Manno/prework-study-guide/README.md

 ## Description

 I created this webpage to help overwhelmed bootcamp enrollees organize and review what they have learned from the prework.
 It provides a quick overview of the important ideas, functions, and algorithms which were discussed during the prework.
-In doing so, I learned the basic of HTML, CSS, Git, and JavaScript in order to create the webpage.
+In doing so, I learned the basics of HTML, CSS, Git, and JavaScript in order to create the webpage.

 ## Installation